mchmarny/long-running-job/README.md

 In this approach you can use custom machines with that extra RAM, GPU/TPU accelerators, and launch the host VM in VPC.
 And, since the host VM gets terminate (deleted) at the conclusion of container execution you won't have to pay for idle VM time.

-> I made this repo into a GitHub template.
-Just click the

 ## Pre-requirements

 If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
 Similarly, if you have not done so already, you will have [set up Cloud Run](https://cloud.google.com/run/docs/setup).